-The situation in Ukraine has forced millions of people to flee their homes in just three weeks.
+The situation in Ukraine has forced millions of people to flee their homes.
 UNHCR is working around the clock to provide reception centres, shelter and support to people forced to flee the largest refugee situation in Europe since the Second World War.

 However, the needs spawned by the crisis in Ukraine are increasing exponentially.
 UNHCR is therefore calling on the international community to show solidarity and provide quick and vital assistance to the thousands of displaced men, women and children.
 We need your help urgently to support the people affected.